How ad-free subscriptions could solve Facebook

 What could these bonus features look like on Facebook?
 It could offer similar cosmetic upgrades, such as a badge next to your user name to make you stand out like verified profiles, extra profile customization options, displayable virtual goods, or profile pic special effects.
 It could sell content quality improvements like higher resolution image and video uploads, or let people exceed the 5000 friend limit.

 Or perhaps most appealing would be additional curation tools, like advanced manual controls for deciding what shows up in your News Feed — which Facebook used to offer.
 Back in 2007 you could filter out relationship status changes, links, photos, and more.
 I’m sure some people would happily shell out cash to banish baby photos or politics from their feed.
 If browsing unfulfilling content is one of the problems, selling additional controls could let people solve it for themselves.

-There’s plenty to offer that wouldn’t interfere with the experience of anyone who doesn’t pay.
+If Facebook was desperate, it could meddle with privacy by providing a “see who views your profile” feature.
+People so constantly seek out that option that scams and phishing sites often tout offering the ability.
+LinkedIn sells it, after all.
+But there’s plenty to offer that wouldn’t interfere with the experience of anyone who doesn’t pay like this would.

 Before The Backlash Grows